Electrode-iOS/ELWebService/README.md

 ### Manual

-Install manually by adding `THGWebService.xcodeproj` to your project and configuring your target to link `THGWebService.framework`.
+Install manually by adding `ELWebService.xcodeproj` to your project and configuring your target to link `ELWebService.framework`.

 ## Usage

 Below is a quick overview of how to get started using ELWebService.
-See the [ELWebService Programming Guide](/docs/ELWebService-Programming-Guide.md) for detailed usage information.
+See the [ELWebService Programming Guide](/docs/Programming-Guide.md) for detailed usage information.

 ### Sending HTTP Requests